 We had a bit more chitchat, but I want to emphasize how she applied the word “confused”.
-With a recent news item that caught on I received at least a twenty-five messages, and an equal number of emails about the topic from many who know I am working with a human microbiome-based products company.
+With a recent news item that caught on, I received at least twenty-five messages and an equal number of emails about the topic from many who know I am working with a human microbiome-based products company.

 Acknowledging two studies by Dr. Elinav, who has done some contributions to the human microbiome science, I must repudiate his far-reaching comments, including “results reveal a new potential adverse side effect of probiotic use with antibiotics that might even bring long-term consequences” and “In contrast, replenishing the gut with one’s own microbes is a personalized mother-nature-designed treatment that led to a full reversal of the antibiotics’ effects”.
 His comments are based on his study of only seven people!
 The media has unduly highlighted his comments as hundreds of shades of study results…This is not right!

 I have four points to make and reflect on concerning this recent media blitz.

 First, natural probiotics are traditionally used in different cuisines around the world.
 I remember thick, non-flavored yogurt my mom used to feed me as a kid.
 Around the world, people use probiotics and fermented foods in many different forms…kefir, sauerkraut, kombucha, kimchi, and yogurts are examples.
 Traditional wisdom says fermented probiotics are really good for you, especially if you need to balance your stomach issues.
 The reason I point this out is that people connect the word ‘probiotics’ and any “bad press” relating to it with things that they are familiar with…items on their grocery lists.